MirrorNetworking/Mirror/docs/General/Migration.md

 ### 6. Replace NetworkHash128 and NetworkInstanceId

-These have been changed to System.Guid and uint, respectively.
+These have been changed to byte[] and uint, respectively.

 For example, if you have something like this: